mesosphere/kudo-cassandra-operator/docs/monitoring.md

 ## Description

-The KUDO Cassandra operator will by default export metrics to Prometheus via a Prometheus exporter based on the [criteo/cassandra_exporter](https://github.com/criteo/cassandra_exporter).
+The KUDO Cassandra operator will export metrics to Prometheus by default.
+It achieves this using a Prometheus exporter based on the [criteo/cassandra_exporter](https://github.com/criteo/cassandra_exporter).

+When the `PROMETHEUS_EXPORTER_ENABLED` parameter is at its default value of `true`:

-- A `prometheus-exporter` container will run in the same pod as every Cassandra `node` container and listen for connections at `PROMETHEUS_EXPORTER_PORT`, which is set to `7200` by default.
+- A `prometheus-exporter` container will run in the same pod as every Cassandra `node` container.
+It will listen for connections on `PROMETHEUS_EXPORTER_PORT`, which is set to `7200` by default.
 - A `prometheus-exporter-port` will be added to the KUDO Cassandra operator [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 - A